billthefarmer/notes/src/main/assets/help.md

 ## Help
-You may put a link `[Help](file:///android_asset/help.md)` to the help file in the app assets.
-The file will be loaded and may be saved using **Save as**.
+You may put a link `[Help](file:///android_asset/help.md)` to the help file in the app assets in a note.
+The file will be loaded and may be saved using the **Save as** menu entry.

 ## Double tap
 In the formatted view a double tap on the screen will switch to the